• Skip to main content

 12. Rob Roy

 The Rob Roy is a specific type of Manhattan, distinguished by its exclusive use of Scotch whisky.
-The name of drink in inspired by an opera that was based on the Scottish hero Rob Roy.
+The name of drink was inspired by an opera that was based on the Scottish hero Rob Roy.

 Like other Manhattans, the Rob Roy also uses sweet vermouth and bitters.
 Just like a normal Manhattan, the Rob Roy can be made in a number of variations, including dry, which uses dry vermouth.